Ekitji/siem/procmon/readme.md

 ## 2️⃣ Collect & Open Boot Log

-1. After boot, launch Procmon as Administrator.
+1. After boot, wait 5-10 minutes and then launch Procmon as Administrator.
 2. Procmon will prompt to **save the boot log** (`.PML` file).
 Save it to a secure location.
 3. The log will automatically load for analysis.

-> **Tip:** Boot logs can be very large (hundreds of MBs to several GBs), so consider using filters to reduce noise.
+> **Tip:** Boot logs can be very large (hundreds of MBs to several GBs), so consider using filters provided in this repository to reduce noise.

 ---